megmacattack/speedrun-notes/smb3/all-forts.md

 - 6-hammerbros
     - for hammer item
 - 6-fort1
+    - no progress to save really (hammer break sticks already)
 - 6-4
+- 6-5
+    - this level is evil and one of the most important to learn the tricks to and practice probably ugh
     - use the musicbox if necessary to avoid hammers, but mitch comes back to them later so this may just be optimization or based on knowing which one he needs
-- 6-5
 - use hammer to get to...
 - 6-fort2
+    - saves progress
 - 6-hammers
     - to get to cloud
 - 6-8
 - 6-9
-    - wall clip to save a lot of time
+    - wall jump to save a lot of time (visual example: https://www.youtube.com/watch?v=touZzZIRMrY -- todo: find better one)
 - 6-fort3
+    - does not save progress
 - 6-airship

 W7